Lagarfljót Worm: Serpent, skate and seal

 Jón Árnason also touched upon the skate and seal (Selurinn og skatan í Lagarfljóti) in his 1862 book.
 It was poisonous enough to kill anyone who touched it with one finger.
-To prevent its from doing harm, the monster was bound by potent magic poetry uttered by "power poets".
+To prevent it from doing harm, the monster was bound by potent magic poetry uttered by "power poets".
 Other sources say the skate had nine tails.

 The seal had strange hair like branches growing out of its head, and it too was bound with poetry at the waterfall where it dwelled.

 Skrýmsli of Lagarfljót

 A one-humped "monster" (skrýmsli) of Lagarfljót was allegedly spotted in 1749–1750.
 This has been treated as the creature of the same ilk as the humped creature of the annals by Sabine Baring-Gould, and in more modern times, equated with "The Water-Snake of Lagarfljot" by Jacqueline Simpson, an authority on dragon legends in the British Isles.

 Skrimsl of Skorradalsvatn

 A lake monster reportedly seen at Skorradalsvatn.

 Baring-Gould (1863) had obtained reports about a 46 feet long lake monster (which he referred to as a "skrimsl") allegedly surfacing in Skorradalsvatn and witnessed by at least three farmers.
 (Note: Baring-Gould visited Iceland in 1862, and he collected a recent report.
 One week before the aughor, Mr. Martin and the "Yankee" arrived at the lake, and the appearances happened the day before that.)
 It had a head like a seal's, and subsequently one hump appeared in view, then another.
 A sketch was produced by one of the witnesses, and Baring-Gould printed a replica of it.
 The author considered the description to bear an uncanny resemblance to the creature reported in the annals.

 The term skrimsl is Old Norse, equivalent to modern Icelandic skrýmsli and refers to "monster", however it was specifically used in the sense of "sea or lake monster" (Meer-ungeheuer) in Konrad Maurer's book on Icelandic folk legends (1860).